AKASHAorg/akasha-core/ui/app-loader/README.md

 ## Development
  - clone the repository
- - execute `npm run pack:app-loader` from the root of the repository to build the package
+ - execute `yarn run pack:app-loader` from the root of the repository to build the package

 ## `License`